Bemegride

-Bemegride (trademarked as Megimide) is a central nervous system stimulant.
-The drug was first made in 1911.
-It has been used in hypnotic overdose.
+Bemegride, sold under the brand name Megimide among others, is a central nervous system (CNS) stimulant first manufactured in 1911, and which has been used in hypnotic overdose.

-As with other chemoreceptor agonists, it is a potent emetic at doses above those normally used in management of barbiturate overdose although emesis and aspiration are a concern during treatment.

-It is a controlled substance in some countries.
+As with other chemoreceptor agonists, it is a potent emetic at doses above those normally used in management of barbiturate overdose, although vomiting and aspiration are a concern during treatment.
+It is a controlled substance in some countries, and is sometimes used to induce convulsions in experimental animals.

-Animal use

-Bemegride is also used to induce convulsions in experimental animals.

 Synthesis

 The original synthesis involves first the condensation of methylethylketone with two equivalents of cyanoacetamide.
 The product can be rationalized by assuming first aldol condensation of ketone and active methylene compound followed by dehydration to give 3.
 Conjugate addition of a second molecule of cyanoacetamide would afford 4.
 Addition of one of the amide amines to the nitrile would then afford the iminonitrile 5.
 The observed product 6 can be rationalized by assuming loss of the carboxamide under strongly basic conditions.
 Decarboxylative hydrolysis of 6 then leads to bemegride 7.